 NO – The hard-working Echo Park quintet fronted by Bradley Hanan Carter released a free EP of their dark, propulsive rock noir in late 2011, then took it on the road throughout ’12.
 The latest single for White Iris shows there’s more where that came from.

 Meg Myers – The piquant observations and dreamy meditations on her free “Daughter in the Choir” EP turned a lot of heads (if her profile photos hadn’t already) and stamped Myers as a worthy successor to a long line of songstresses whose empowerment songs became part of the ’90s fabric.
 She’s got moxie.

-PAPA – The quartet led by Evan Weiss and Daniel Presant emerged in late 2011 with their soulful “A Good Woman Is Hard to Find” EP, and their new single flat-out rocks, and comes at a time the indie scene could use a band that flat-out rocks.
+PAPA – The quartet led by Darren Weiss and Daniel Presant emerged in late 2011 with their soulful “A Good Woman Is Hard to Find” EP, and their new single flat-out rocks, and comes at a time the indie scene could use a band that flat-out rocks.
 Expect to hear more at their Bootleg Bar residency next month.